tmarkunin/ValueTraceabilityTrees/Patterns/Optimize usage/AWS_optimize_usage.md

 ## EC2 ##
 EC2 configuration should be tailored based on environment purpose and workload patterns.
 Consider:
-- Automation of instance starting and stopping for instances with periodic loads, e.g. cap-document-sync, doc-transformation-service, cpa-orchestrator, feature-generation-service, etc.
+- Automation of instance starting and stopping for instances with periodic loads.
-Below is the typical CPU utilization pattern for these services:
+Below is the typical CPU utilization pattern for this load pattern:

 ![Image of AWS EC2 monitoring](../../img/load_pattern.png)